RecipeShare Test Kitchen

 The batter is mixed just until combined and baked hot enough to encourage a quick rise.
 A little sugar on top helps the crust set with a lightly crisp finish, which gives the muffins a more polished bakery texture.

 These muffins are buttery, lightly sweet, and fruit-forward.
-The blueberries keep the crumb moist, while the tops bake up golden with a delicate sugary crust.
+The blueberries keep the crumb moist, while the tops bake up golden with either a delicate sugary crust or an optional almond crumble.

-Buttermilk keeps the crumb tender, melted butter adds flavor, and vanilla paste rounds out the berries without turning the muffins into dessert-cake territory.
+Milk keeps the ingredient list simpler here, melted butter adds flavor, and vanilla paste rounds out the berries without turning the muffins into dessert-cake territory.
 Fresh blueberries give the cleanest texture, but frozen berries also work if they go into the batter straight from the freezer.

 These muffins keep well for two days in an airtight container and freeze well once cooled.
 Reheat briefly in the oven to refresh the tops.